AxlemAister/CorruptShield/README.md

 # CorruptShield
-AI-powered tool for transparency in public infrastructure.
+AI-powered tool for transparency in public infrastructure in the Philippines.